Memoising

 ...

-In this case, the fetch_user task will only be executed once for the run, even if steps are re-run (provided the user ID doesn't change).
+task will only be executed once for the run, even if steps are re-run (provided the user ID doesn't change).

-Memo keys
+Memo parameters

 def apply_configuration(machine_id, config)